William Fields (Canadian football): Coaching career

 After coaching for five years with Cypress Christian School as a defensive backs coach, Fields joined the BC Lions as a scout in 2013.
 He then coached in the NCAA for the Simon Fraser Clan in 2014 before re-joining the Lions as an assistant defensive backs coach and quality control coach in 2015.
 On April 13, 2016, Fields joined the Montreal Alouettes as an assistant defensive backs coach and quality control coach and served in that role for one season.

 On February 9, 2017, it was announced that Fields had joined the Hamilton Tiger-Cats as a defensive and special teams assistant.
 In 2018, he was promoted to defensive backs coach with the Tiger-Cats.

 Fields was hired by the Edmonton Eskimos for the 2019 season as a defensive assistant, but later resigned on May 9, 2019, to join the Tampa Bay Vipers as the defensive backs coach for their 2020 season.
 After the Vipers and the XFL ceased operations, Fields was hired by Peru State College to serve as their defensive coordinator and defensive backs coach.

 Toronto Argonauts

 On January 19, 2022, it was announced that Fields had joined the Toronto Argonauts as the team's secondary coach.
 In his first year with the Argonauts, he won his first Grey Cup as a coach as the team defeated the Winnipeg Blue Bombers in the 109th Grey Cup game.
 On May 1, 2024, it was announced that Fields had been named defensive co-coordinator in addition to retaining his duties as secondary coach.
 In his first year in this role, he helped the Argonauts to victory in the 111th Grey Cup game.

 Ottawa Redblacks

 On January 6, 2025, Fields was named the defensive coordinator for the Ottawa Redblacks.
+He spent two seasons with the team before being fired on August 1, 2026, after a 0–7 start to the 2026 season.